Ubisoft Toronto Logo

 Venba by Visai Studio

-The animation is adorable, vibrant, and a feast for the eyes.
-And as an immigrant to Toronto myself, the narrative of connecting to your culture and the home you’ve left behind through food is one that deeply resonates with me.
+And as an immigrant to Toronto myself, Venba’s narrative of connecting to your culture and the home you’ve left behind through food is one that deeply resonates with me.

 Growing up in multi-cultural Singapore, some of the dishes featured in Venba are ones that I have fond memories of, for example, eating my aunt’s biriyani or snacking on chakli and achappam in Little India.
-There are also dishes that I’m not familiar with and am eager to learn about and perhaps even recreate.
+There are also dishes that I was not as familiar with and was eager to learn about and perhaps even recreate.

 Music to listen to